ViCCo-Group/thingsvision/docs/AlexNetPytorch.md

   )
 )

-#Enter part of the model for which you would like to extract features:
+# enter part of the model for which you would like to extract features

-(e.g., "features.10")
+module_name = "features.10"

 dataset = ImageDataset(
   root=root,